Bassey Albert Akpan: Political career

-In 2014, Senator Albert declared his intention to contest for the Governorship seat of Akwa Ibom State.
-Even though he was a front-line aspirant, he decided to respect, as a loyal party man, the zoning policy of his party (PDP), which paved way for Eket Senatorial District to produce Mr Udom Gabriel Emmanuel as Governor of the State.
-He further contested and won the Senatorial seat under the umbrella of the PDP and was sworn in as a Senator of the Federal Republic of Nigeria, on 9 June 2015.
+In 2014, Akpan declared his intention to contest for the governorship seat of Akwa Ibom State.
+Even though he was a front-line aspirant, he decided to respect, as a loyal party man, the zoning policy of his party (PDP), which paved the way for Eket Senatorial District to produce Udom Gabriel Emmanuel as Governor of the State.
+He contested and won the senatorial seat under the PDP in 2015.

 Senate career

-Albert was sworn in as a Senator of the Federal Republic of Nigeria, on 9 June 2015.
+Akpan was sworn in as a senator of the Federal Republic of Nigeria, on 9 June 2015.

-Albert distinguished himself in character and performance at the Senate, with the sponsorship of several bills, motions, petitions and other matters of strategic relevance, not minding the fact he was a first timer.
+Akpan distinguished himself in character and performance at the Senate, with the sponsorship of several bills, motions, petitions and other matters of strategic relevance, not minding the fact he was a first-timer.